astronomer/astro-docs/cloud/stable/06_resources/01_release-notes.md

 This release formally introduces "Airflow Version" to the Astronomer UI, CLI and API for an enhanced version selection and Airflow upgrade experience.

 Users can now see the version of Airflow they're running in the **Settings** page of a Deployment and indicate interest in upgrading to a higher version.
-Users who initialize the upgrade process via the Astronomer UI or CLI will be instructed to update the Astronomer Certified (AC) Docker image in their Dockerfile and be given feedback along the way.
+Users who initialize the upgrade process via the Astronomer UI or CLI will be instructed to update the Astronomer Core (AC) Docker image in their Dockerfile and be given feedback along the way.

 For more information, refer to ["Manage Airflow Versions"](https://www.astronomer.io/docs/cloud/stable/customize-airflow/manage-airflow-versions/).